 COALCOM: Power Station — A 10-Year Extreme Job Simulator for a Power Engineer

-Of the six projects, COALCOM: Power Station is the most extraordinary in terms of its development origin.
-Lisbon-based electrical engineer Pedro Matos spent ten years building this extreme-job simulator recreating the daily reality of a 1980s coal power plant control room operator — drawing directly on his 20+ years of actual professional experience in power market operations, generation scheduling, and demand forecasting.
+Of the seven projects, COALCOM: Power Station is the most extraordinary in terms of its development origin.
+Lisbon-based electrical engineer Pedro Matos spent ten years building this extreme-job simulator, recreating the daily reality of a 1980s coal power plant control room operator — drawing on 20+ years of actual professional experience in power market operations, generation scheduling, and demand forecasting.

 This is a game that could only have been made by someone who lived the reality it depicts.
 Matos explained his motivation directly: no game had ever properly captured the operational pressure of the power industry.
 So he made one, with authenticity rather than approximation as the guiding principle.